 Planning Director Terry Schum said she expects the program to play a key role in getting commuters to consider alternative transportation options, adding that Bikeshare is well-suited for the home city of the .

 “It’s sort of a no brainer with the college,” she said.

 Sophomore Brooke Rosenblatt wasn’t confident she would use the bike-share program, but said that students who live on campus without a car might find the option appealing.

 As for those with cars, some might opt to use the bike-sharing program for short trips, but—“It depends on how conveniently located to the person the stations are,” she said.

-College Park has been laying the groundwork for a bike-share program for years, Schum said, reserving city funds and making attempts to secure additional funding through the Maryland Heritage Areas of Authority and federal grants.
+College Park has been laying the groundwork for a bike-share program for years, Schum said, reserving city funds and making attempts to secure additional funding through and .
 All applications were denied, until this week.